getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 ## Code Linking

-These integrations will allow seamlessly connect a Sentry error to the underlying code behind the error in a separate platform.
+These integrations will allow you to seamlessly connect a Sentry error to the underlying code behind the error in a separate platform.

 ### Rookout